geraldkrug/flot/README.md

 Flot is open source, which means totally free.

 For now, flot is still being developed, but coming together quickly.
-Check out the flot website, or follow flot on twitter to stay updated.
+Check out the flot website http://index.geraldkrug.com to stay updated.

 Flot CMS UI